 - A temperature of 101° F (38.3° C) or higher

 - Increased discomfort, redness, or swelling near your incision

-- Skin around your incision that is hot to the touch
+- Skin around your incision that is hot and or hard to the touch

 - Discharge from your incision